jantonypdx/rest-api-playwright/README.md

 ## Notes

-- Some negative tests are marked with `test.fixme` and skipped because the API does not enforce required fields or proper error codes.
+- Some negative tests are marked `test.fixme()` and skipped because the API does not enforce required fields or expected error codes.
+See the code for these tests.
+Code comments in the tests explain what is wrong and how the API developer should be notified.
 - Given the mocked behavior of the API, test data uses fixed, hardcoded IDs.
-In a real-world API scenario, unique IDs would be preferable as well additional steps to clean up after tests (i.e. via `beforeEach` or `afterEach` hooks).
+In a real-world API scenario, unique IDs would be preferable as well additional steps to clean up after tests (i.e. via `beforeEach()` or `afterEach()` test hooks).

 ## Resources